jahan-addison/conect/README.md

 **Note**: You will need at least gcc/g++10, python3.4, and cmake 3.14.

+The project also works in the latest Visual Studio (with C++20 support).

 * Install submodules

 > `git submodule update --init --recursive`